Lokananta: History

-Nowadays, after the bankrupt of 2001, Lokananta is trying to renovate its image, working on the recording of new musical genres and on the re-mastering of its impressive archive on physical supports like CDs, DVDs and WAV files: nineteen people still work here and Lokananta's main income is now the rental fee of some futsal space they were forced to create in the past three years.
+After the bankruptcy of 2001, Lokananta has been trying to renovate its image, working on the recording of new musical genres and on the re-mastering of its archive on physical supports like CDs, DVDs and WAV files: nineteen people still work there and Lokananta's main income is now the rental fee of some futsal space they were forced to create in the past three years.

-During the controversy over the song Rasa Sayange between Indonesia and Malaysia, the 1962 record of the song from Lokananta proven that it was Indonesian song.
 The record of the Maluku's song was given to the 1962 Asian Games contingent (in the form of compilation Asian Games: Souvenir From Indonesia).